mcummingsny/Chinese-Intellectual-History/README.md

 Lecture Two: Mencius: _Mencius_.
 Translated by D. C. Lau (Harmondsworth, 1970)

-Lecture Two: Xunzi: _Hsun Tzu_, Basic Writings_.
+Lecture Two: Xunzi: _Hsun Tzu, Basic Writings_.
 Translated by Burton Watson (New York, 1963)

 Lecture Three: Shang Yang: _The Book of Lord Shang, Apologetics of State Power in Early China_.
 Edited and translated by Yuri Pines (New York, 2019)